 - Pet identification.
-Your pet should wear an identification tag and rabies tag.
+Your pet should wear an identification tag, license and rabies tag.

 - Contact information and a photo of you and your pet.
-The County's Animal Control Center will require these.
+The County's Animal Services will require these.

 - At least three days worth of food and plenty of extra water.

 - Extra medications, if your pet takes them.